Opelwerk Brandenburg: History

-On 6 August 1944 in a RAF air raid an estimated 20% of the plant was destroyed.
-Nevertheless, a resumption of production at the end of the war was believed possible.
-However, Brandenburg found itself in the Soviet occupation zone, and it quickly became apparent that the victorious powers had their own plan for Opel's production facilities.
-The plants in Rüsselsheim and Brandenburg were deconstructed and crated up before being transported to the Soviet Union.
+On 6 August 1944 a RAF air raid destroyed an estimated 20% of the plant.
+Despite this, it would have been possible to resume production at the end of the war.
+However, Brandenburg found itself in the Soviet occupation zone, and it quickly became apparent that the victorious powers had their own plan for Opel's production facilities, and the plants in Rüsselsheim and Brandenburg were dismantled and transported to the Soviet Union.
 Unlike the company's Kadett principal passenger car, which re-emerged as the Soviet built Moskvitch 400-420, the existing Opel Blitz truck range never returned as Soviet vehicles.

 Employees

-In November 1935 the company recorded 680 employees, which had risen to 3,365 by 1940.
-The plant's all-time peak employment level was 4,286, the figure reached in 1943.
+In November 1935 the company had 680 employees, which had risen to 3,365 by 1940.
+The plant's peak employment level reached 4,286, in 1943.

 Production volumes

 Between April 1937 and August 1944 the plant produced 82,356 Blitz 3.6-36 „S" (Standard for rear-wheel drive) 3-tonne trucks, plus a further 14,122 3.6-42 long-wheelbase versions and a further 8,336 low chassis models for special conversions: these were mostly destined to support bus bodies.
 They were initially fitted with GM Buick Marquette flathead six-cylinder 3.5 L engines, until Opel from 1937 installed the newly developed 3.6 L overhead valve engines they also mounted in Admiral luxury cars.

 The four-wheel drive Blitz "A" (Allrad) was added to the range in July 1940, with 24,981 built until 1944.
 In military service, the trucks were appreciated as efficient and reliable vehicles.
 From 1942 onwards about 4,000 half-track (Maultier) and multiple rocket launcher (Panzerwerfer) versions were built mainly for the use on the Eastern Front; this model accounted for an overall production of approximately 130,000 units between 1940 and 1944.
 As of summer 1944, production output had reached 2,600 per month.
 After the August air raid, manufacturing was continued by Mercedes-Benz in Mannheim, replacing the company's L3000 model.

-Between 1940 and 1943 the chassis of the Wehrmacht medium standard passenger car (Einheits-PKW), an all-wheel drive vehicle for military purpose, which had been originally developed in 1935-36 by Auto Union as Horch 901 in Zwickau, was also assembled under licence at the Opel Brandenburg plant.
-Equipped with Blitz straight-six engines, Ambi Budd produced the coachwork and completed the vehicles at their plant in Berlin-Johannisthal.
+Between 1940 and 1943 the chassis of the Wehrmacht medium standard passenger car (Einheits-PKW), an all-wheel drive vehicle for military use, which had been originally developed in 1935-36 by Auto Union as Horch 901 in Zwickau, was also assembled under licence at the Opel Brandenburg plant.
+Equipped with Blitz straight-six engines, Ambi Budd produced the coachwork and completed the vehicles at its plant in Berlin-Johannisthal.
 With an unladen weight exceeding 2.7 tons, the stiff cars largely proved impracticable on the fronts.